isacdaavid/phd_thesis_markdown/source/09_chapter_1_introduction.md

 emerging psycho-physiological states in relation to health, yet this relationship can't be stressed enough.
 First, emotions themselves can be symptomatic of illness, as is the case of disgust.
-More directly, there's little doubt that affections such as extended depression and phobias should be considered illnesses in their own right.
+More directly, there's little doubt that affections[^affection] such as extended depression and phobias should be considered illnesses in their own right.

+[^affection]: Interestingly, the word "affection" can refer to both
+    maladies and emotions.
+Particulartly in psychology, an affect is a feeling elicited in response to another feeling or stimulus.

 Beyond the individual, there's a special significance to what emotions can achieve for social well-being.
 The resulting expressions conveyed